ambitiousankle/bandit-over-the-wire/README.md

         ls --> data.txt
         strings data.txt | grep ====  --> &========== G7w8LIi6J3kTb8A7j9LgrywtEUlyyp6s
 #### Learnt :
-           conbert a file into and greping the file
+           convert a file into and greping the file

 ## bandit 10 to 11: